Fixing CNAME Loop Errors on Static Hosts

 - Audit all records before changes: Before adding a CNAME, list every record at that hostname.
 Remove A, AAAA, MX, and TXT records that should not coexist with the CNAME.

-- Use a subdomain for the CNAME: Keep CNAME records on subdomains like
+Use a subdomain for the CNAME: Keep CNAME

 www,app, orblog.
 Use ALIAS/ANAME for the apex if available, or use a redirect service. - Test with dig before configuring the host: Verify that your DNS resolves correctly before telling your hosting provider to look for the domain.
 This avoids cascading configuration errors.

-- Document your DNS architecture: Maintain a clear map of which hostnames point where.
+clear map of which hostnames point where.
 If

 wwwis a CNAME to Vercel andapiis an A record to your VPS, document this so future changes do not introduce conflicts. - Use monitoring: DNS monitoring services can alert you when resolution fails, which often indicates a CNAME loop or conflict.